What is the valency of an element with the electronic con...

 The valency of an element is determined by the number of electrons it gains or loses to achieve a stable electron configuration.
 For an element with the electronic configuration 2, 8, 7, the outermost shell (valence shell) has 7 electrons.
 To achieve stability, it needs 1 more electron to fill the outermost shell, so its valency is 1.

-Which of the following pH values is likely to be that of a slightly alkaline solution? ...
+Which of the following substances is an example of a fine chemical? ...